- Our sleep principles

 Another key aspect of successful nap times if having kids each be alone.
 During nigh time sleep the children are ready for a long, deep sleep, and they can do that together successfully.
 We have a boy's bedroom with 4 brothers in it, and a girls bedroom with 5 sisters in it.
 But during afternoon naps it is light outside, there are other noises around the house, and they simply don't sleep as deeply.
 Due to these facts our children have always needed to nap separately from one another.

-When our now 2-year-old twins were in cribs, up until this past week, they were in adjacent cribs (so they could be together when they wanted to, but sleep undisturbed also when they waned to) and could nap in the same room together just like they have their whole lives.
+When our now 2-year-old twins were in cribs, they were in adjacent cribs (so they could be together when they wanted to, but sleep undisturbed also when they waned to) and could nap in the same room together just like they have their whole lives.
 This has been our exception so far for kids napping together.
-This week we bought another set of bunk beds with some tax return money and moved the girls from their cribs in to the twin-size bottom bunks. *smile* It's been SO cute.
+We bought another set of bunk beds and moved the girls from their cribs in to the twin-size bottom bunks. *smile* It was SO cute.
 We didn't know if they would be able to continue sleeping in the same room together or not, but we wanted to try to make that work for them.
-We are currently trying a system that is working well at least for the short term.
-They are each put to bed for naps in their own beds, and our 13-year-old daughter spends the beginning time in their room with them giving them accountability to stay there and go to sleep.
-She sometimes takes her laundry to be folded in there and does that while waiting for them to fall asleep, or she reads a book, or listens to music or a message with head phones.
-This has worked well, with a little "help" from mom as well.
-Here's their new room set up.
+We tried a system that worked well at least for a while.
+They were each put to bed for naps in their own beds, and an older sibling spent the beginning time in their room with them giving them accountability to stay there and go to sleep.
+She sometimes took her laundry to be folded in there and did that while waiting for them to fall asleep, or she read a book, or listened to music or a message with head phones.
+This worked well, with a little "help" from mom as well.
+Here was their room set up.

 Sleeping in on Saturdays

-On Friday nights Bob and I are able to have a "home date" where we may have a treat to eat and watch a movie together after the children have gone to bed.
+On Friday nights Bob and I are able to have a "home date" where we may have a treat to eat and watch a movie together with the oldest children after the younger children have gone to bed.
 I can stay up late that one night because we get to sleep in a bit on Saturdays.

 My "Play-alone time" strategy

-After our youngest 4 children are all down for naps, our oldest 5 children each go to their desired play area, usually in the same spot every day, and gets their activities going.
-Karen (14) and Melanie (13) are usually in the family room, dining room table, or kitchen to bake.
-The same space that I occupy, but we just consider each other to be alone and don't talk, and they appreciate this alone time, too.
-Often they use a CD player and head phones for music, or an audio book, or a message to enjoy their time but also to help us each stay in our own world for those 2 hours.
-Brandon (10) plays on the floor in the master bedroom; Anna Marie (7) plays in the family room floor, usually with a disc player to help her remember not to talk to other people; and Riley (6) plays in the play room because he needs big motion and play space for some noise.
+After our youngest 4 children were all down for naps, our oldest 5 children each went to their desired play area, usually in the same spot every day.
+A couple of older ones are usually in the family room, dining room table, or kitchen to bake.
+The same space that I occupy, but we just consider each other to be alone and don't talk much, and they appreciate this alone time, too.
+Often they use a CD player, iPod, or iPhone and head phones for music, or an audio book, or a message to enjoy their time but also to help us each stay in our own world for those 2 hours.
+Someone was in the master bedroom; another played in the family room floor, usually with a disc player to help her remember not to talk to other people; and someone younger played in the play room because they needed big motion and play space for some noise.

 Our youngest ones practice play-alone time as well but they have theirs during our homeschool morning.
-Tyler (4) plays in his room with activities for an hour, with a baby gate up to help him "remember" that he's supposed to stay there. *wink* And sometimes a big sister doing her school work in the hallway outside the room to offer further reminder if he's tempted to go exploring.
-Spencer (3) plays in his room for 30 minutes with the same activities that Tyler used.
-I keep the closet doors locked so that they cannot unload them as an activity.
-Here are some ideas for how we've locked closet doors closed.
+One would play in their room with activities for an hour, with a baby gate up to help them "remember" that they're supposed to stay there. *wink* And sometimes an older sibling doing her school work in the hallway outside the room to offered further reminder if the younger was tempted to go exploring.
+Another child played in another bed room for 30 minutes with the same activities that the first child used.
+I keept the closet doors locked so that they could not unload them as an activity.
+Here are some ideas for how we locked closet doors closed.